 Email address is for camp business only.

 We send out a weekly newsletter by email during the summer.
 Therefore, it is important for us to have your preferred summer email address.
 Please include [email protected] in your email contacts to prevent spam filters from blocking our address.
 In the off season we strive for monthly newsletters.

 We provide nutritious, delicious and varied meals.
 Our menus are planned with fresh, natural and seasonal ingredients in mind.
-Meals are served in the Cobb Dining Hall, a beautiful, spacious post and beam lodge built in 2001.
+Meals are served in the Cobb Dining Hall.

 Lunch is buffet style with many healthy choices.
 Campers sit with friends at picnic tables on our wraparound porch.
-A warm entree is accompanied by a salad bar, a deli-sandwich bar with whole grain breads, a homemade soup station, a restricted access peanut butter station, fresh fruit and a beverage station.
+A warm entree which changes daily is accompanied by a salad bar, a deli-sandwich bar with whole grain breads, a soup station, a restricted access peanut butter station, fresh fruit and a beverage station.